 What I didn’t like about it:

-At $24 for a small can, I want to use it sparingly.
-Also, it’s only available at Sephora.
+At $25 for a small can, I want to use it sparingly.
+Also, it’s currently only available at Sephora.
 I LOVE Sephora, but there’s not one convenient to me, so I’d have to order it off the Sephora web site.
 That’s quick and easy, but just less fun for me than shopping-shopping.
 This might be a positive for you!
+(Edited to add: I now find it at Ulta. )

 The Rita Hazan Root Concealer covers grey hair.
 If your roots grow out darker, I don’t think it will make dark growth lighter.
 They have a blonde spray (no jokes), and I imagine it would blend in your silver hair, but not really cover any dark grow-out you have.